cloudpassage/audit_servers_without_halo/README.md

 ```
     ruby main.rb

-    Halo is not installed on i-1480fea1
+    Halo is not installed on i-1480fea1         OS: CoreOS XYZ              not supported by CloudPassage agent
-    Halo is not installed on i-7b55125f
+    Halo is not installed on i-7b55125f         OS: Ubunto 14.2             supported by CloudPassage agent
-    Halo is not installed on i-2d7588ef
+    Halo is not installed on i-2d7588ef         OS: Redhat Linux 6          supported by CloudPassage agent
 ```

 ##License